sensu/sensu-packaging/README.md

 ## Remotely Triggered Builds
 Remotely triggered builds are builds which are triggered by another repository.

-When a commit is pushed to the `sensu-enterprise-go` repository, it will populate the [build parameters](#build-parameters) and trigger a build for the `main` branch in this repository.
+When a commit is pushed to the `sensu-go-extras` repository, it will populate the [build parameters](#build-parameters) and trigger a build for the `main` branch in this repository.
 Packages are then built and uploaded to: